 Do you have a procedure in place for handling reports?
 A possible procedure could include:

 Stage 1.
-Notify relevant personnel (e.g., security, club staff etc) of the incident to ensure the immediate safety of the target, bystanders and staff.
+Notify relevant personnel (e.g., security, club staff etc.) of the incident to ensure the immediate safety of the target, bystanders and staff.

 Stage 2.
 Ensure that the target/s are safe and have been offered initial support after the incident.